LZainab-0407/StudyPlanner/README.md

 - **Java Swing** – for GUI
 - **MVC Architecture** – to separate model, view, and control logic
 - **JCalendar Library** – for date picking (via `JDateChooser`)
-- **Java Serialization** – for persistent storage
 - **Custom Icons & Styling** – from https://icons8.com/icons Clean and modern UI
+- **Google Sheets API (OAuth 2.0 authentication)**
+- **Maven for dependency management**

 ---

-## 📁 How to Run the Project
+## 📁 To run this project locally:
-- Clone or download the repository
+1. Clone the repo
-- Open the project in Eclipse or VS Code
-- Make sure the data/ folder exists or will be auto-created
-- Run Main.java
+2. Ensure your `credentials.json` is in `src/main/resources`
+3. Launch the app from your `Main.java` or the GUI launcher
+4. On first run, the app will prompt for Google OAuth login to authorize access
-- Sign up and start managing your tasks!
+6. Sign up and start managing your tasks!

 ---